The 7 things you absolutely must know about tone of voice

 Good question.
 Given the word ‘voice’, you’d think it would be about speaking, wouldn’t you?
 And yet, mostly it refers to words that are written down.
 That could be words on packaging, or websites, or in stores, or on Apps.
 It might be on social media.
 It might be words that are written down as scripts or prompts then used by people talking (for example, customer service people).

-Should you have a different tones of voice for different places?
+Should you have different tones of voice for different places?

-This is one of those questions that is endlessly debated by copywriters, marketeers and brand nerds.
+This is one of those questions endlessly debated by copywriters, marketers and brand nerds.
 The simple answer is – mostly, no. Much better to have a strong, coherent, easily-recognisable voice across everything, all the way down to your out of office replies.
-It’s hard to make a brand really stand out.
-Don’t confuse people by having different personalities in different contexts.
+Creating a truly stand-out brand is hard work.
+Don’t confuse people or dilute your efforts by having different personalities in different contexts.

-First off – are we talking about ‘tone of voice’, ‘brand voice’?
+First off – are we talking about ‘tone of voice’, ‘brand voice’ or what?

 You’ve noticed.
 Yes, this thing – a brand’s ‘voice’, has a few names.
 Originally, it was called ‘verbal identity’ (to made a nice pairing with ‘visual identity’).
 Over time, ‘tone of voice’ became the more usual term, particularly in the UK.
 ‘Brand voice’ is more usual in the US.